SleeplessOne1917/lemmy-ocr-bot/README.md

 - `OCR_API_KEY`: The API key used for the OCR API.
 [Create an API key here if you do not already have one.](https://ocr.space/OCRAPI)

 When the bot is setup, it can be started by running `npm start`.

+# Usage

+To use the bot, mention the bot in a reply to a post or comment.
+It will scan any images for text and respond to you with the text.